Burn Ban Status and Fire Danger

 What is a Municipal Burn Ban?

-A ban on open air burning and fires implemented by the Chief Fire Official of a municipality.
+A ban on open air burning and fires authorized under a municipal by-law.

 The decision to implement a Burn Ban is based on the same data as the Fire Weather Index, the weather forecast, available resources, historical values and professional experience.